Maritime Transport and Ports

 3.6 Compilation Procedure: Maritime Transport Supply-Use Table

-Compiling maritime transport accounts follows a systematic procedure for extracting maritime transport sub-matrices from national supply and use tables and deriving indicators from them.
-This procedure is adapted from the SNA 2025 treatment of supply and use tables (Chapter 15) and the ocean economy thematic account compilation approach in TG-3.3 Economic Activity Relevant to the Ocean Section 3.4.[37]
+Compiling maritime transport accounts follows a systematic procedure for extracting maritime transport sub-matrices from national supply and use tables, adapted from SNA 2025 Chapter 15 and the ocean economy thematic account compilation approach in TG-3.3 Economic Activity Relevant to the Ocean Section 3.4.[44]

 Step-by-step compilation

 Step 1: Identify maritime transport industries by ISIC code.
-Using Table 3.1.1 in Section 3.1, identify all ISIC classes that constitute maritime transport in the compiling country: Division 50 (Water Transport), Class 5222 (Service Activities Incidental to Water Transportation), Class 5224 (Cargo Handling, port portion), and related industries.
+Using Table 3.1.1, identify all ISIC classes constituting maritime transport: Division 50, Class 5222, Class 5224 (port portion), and related industries.
 For each class, determine whether it is wholly maritime-related (ocean ratio = 1.0) or partially maritime-related (ocean ratio < 1.0).

 Step 2: Extract maritime transport sub-matrices from national SUTs.
-From the balanced national supply and use tables, extract the columns corresponding to identified maritime transport industries.
-This creates a maritime transport supply table and a maritime transport use table that are subsets of the national tables.
+From the balanced national supply and use tables, extract columns corresponding to maritime transport industries to create a maritime transport supply table and use table.

 Step 4: Calculate Maritime Transport Direct GVA.
 For each maritime industry, multiply the industry's gross value added from the Use Table by its maritime ratio: